ebeaufay/threedtiles/README.md

 ```
 If using a shared cache between tilesets, check out the next section.

-### Cache
+### Cache and TileLoader
+The Tile loader handles the loading strategy, managing a cache and the order for tile downloads and loads.

-You may instanciate a cache through the TileLoader class and re-use it for several or all your tilesets.
+You may re-use the Tile loader for several or all your tilesets.
-The limitation is that all the tilesets using the same cache will have the same callback.
+The limitation is that all the tilesets using the same TileLoader will have the same mesh/points callback.

 The TileLoader takes an optional object as argument:
 @param {Object} [options] - Optional configuration object.